 - To find out if the rhythm is regular or irregular, which may indicate an abnormality such as atrial fibrillation (AFib)

 The most common place to check your pulse is on your wrist.
 Take a look at our video and learn how to check your pulse.

 When should I seek advice?

-If you are experiencing chest pain, papitations or breathlessness the Urgent Cardiac Care Centre at the Mater Private Hospital is available 24 hours a day, 7 days a week to care for you.
-Call 1800 247 999
+If you are experiencing chest pain, palpitations or breathlessness the Urgent Cardiac Care Centre at Mater Private Dublin is available 24 hours a day, seven days a week to care for you.
+Call 1800 247 999.